-December 10th is it time for one of the world’s most attentive events-the Nobel Prize.
+In December every year is it time for one of the world’s most attentive events-the Nobel Prize.
 Over a thousand guests are invited and have a nice dinner at the beautifully decorated table during the evening.
 For the 25th year in a row, Klässbols Linneväveri is highly represented.
 This through 500 meters fabrics in noble linen and 1350 generous napkins that measures 70×70 cm.

 In 1991, the result of a unique collaboration between some of Sweden’s most skilled designers and quality-conscious manufacturers was launched.
 The idea behind the project was the art historian Åke Livstedt and architect Magnus Silfverhielm.
 On behalf of the Nobel Foundation, a proposal for renewal, both on the ceremonial framing and on the banquet itself, was prepared for the celebration of the Nobel Prize 90th anniversary in 1991.

 The decision was made to create brand new parts for the tablecloth, and Orrefors, Rörstrand, Gense and Klässbols Linneväveri were assigned the assignment within their respective areas, and Gunnar Cyrén, Karin Björquist and Ingrid Dessau were responsible for the design.
 For the textile design, Ingrid Dessau, an outstanding designer who became an artistic breakthrough in 1953, was responsible for a joint exhibition with Signe Persson Melin at Galerie Moderne in Stockholm.
 After this she was appointed first designer at Kasthall and during her time there signed several carpets in their collection